Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ### Brain

 Brains are assets that exist in your project folder.
-The Ball3DAgents are connected to a brain, for example : the **3DBallLearning**.
+The Ball3DAgents are connected to a Brain, for example : the **3DBallLearning**.
 A Brain doesn't store any information about an Agent, it just routes the Agent's collected observations to the decision making process and returns the chosen action to the Agent.
 Thus, all Agents can share the same Brain, but act independently.
 The Brain settings tell you quite a bit about how an Agent works.

-You can create brain objects by selecting `Assets -> Create -> ML-Agents -> Brain`.
-There are 3 kinds of brains :
+You can create Brain objects by selecting `Assets -> Create -> ML-Agents -> Brain`.
+There are 3 kinds of Brains :
-The **Learning Brain** is a brain that uses a Neural Network to take decisions.
+The **Learning Brain** is a Brain that uses a Neural Network to take decisions.
 When the Brain is checked as `Control` in the Academy **Broadcast Hub**, the external process will be taking decisions for the agents and generate a neural network when the training is over.
 You can also use the